• Product

 China

-Loose bolts, debris from mechanical wear during switching operations, or foreign materials introduced during installation can all pose serious safety risks to high-voltage switchgear.
+Loose bolts, metallic debris from mechanical wear during switching operations, or foreign materials introduced during installation can all pose serious safety risks in high-voltage switchgear.
+X-ray imaging can clearly identify such contaminants within sealed compartments.

 X-ray Inspection Technology.jpg